eraybasar/pesdk-docs/_guides/html5/v3_6/concepts/localization.md

 ---
 layout: guides/html5/v3_6/content
-title: &title Localization # title as shown in the menu and
+title: HTML5 Localization
+description: The PhotoEditor SDK for HTML5 can be localized easily.
+Learn how to quickly set up your editor in the proper language for your target audience.

 menuitem: *title
 order: 0